Meta Dynamic Pricing: Transfer Learning Across Experiments: Numerical Experiments

 We note that, although we use a linear demand model, our responses are binary (\ie, whether a customer accepts the loan).
 This approach is common in the literature \citep[see, e.g.,][]{LCLS10}. \cite{BZ15} provide theoretical justification for this approach by showing that we may still converge to the optimal price despite the demand model being misspecified.

-Finally, unlike our model and analysis, the true distribution over loan demand parameters across products may not be a multivariate gaussian.
-We fit a multivariate gaussian over our data to inform the ``oracle," and to provide the \mpdp~with the ``true" $\Sigma_*$.
-However, the meta regret is otherwise evaluated with respect to the true data.
-Thus, this experiment can provide a check on whether our proposed algorithms are robust to model misspecification of the prior.
+Finally, unlike our model and analysis, the true distribution over loan demand parameters across products may not be a multivariate Gaussian.
+We use the entire dataset to estimate each product's demand parameter, and then fit a multivariate Gaussian prior over the empirical distribution of product demand parameters --- our meta oracle uses this prior.
+However, our regret is evaluated with respect to the true data (\ie, our meta oracle may perform poorly in Bayes regret if the prior is far from a multivariate Gaussian).
+Thus, this experiment can provide a check on whether our algorithms (which seek to mimic the meta oracle) are robust to model misspecification of the prior.

-\paragraph{Results:} We average our results over 50 random permutations (within each epoch) of the data.
-The results for the non-contextual case are shown in Fig. \ref{fig:auto_1} while the results for the contextual case are shown in Fig. \ref{fig:auto_2}.
-In both cases, we consider the two settings where the prior covariance $\Sigma_*$ is known and unknown.
-We again see that the \mpdp~and the \covmpdp~significantly outperform the other two benchmarks in all cases.
-Interestingly, despite potential misspecification of the prior's model class, we find that we can still achieve improved meta regret by leveraging shared structure.
-In particular, we outperform prior-independent Thompson sampling and our meta regret appears to grow sublinearly in $N$, even though the multivariate gaussian prior that we estimate may not be the true prior.
+\paragraph{Results:} We average our results over 100 random permutations of the data.
+The results are shown in Figure \ref{fig:auto}.
+We first note that, despite potential misspecification of the prior's model class, the meta oracle (prior-dependent Thompson Sampling) achieves much better Bayes regret (right panel) than all algorithms.
+This implies that the (potentially mis-specified) shared prior across products is informative, and thus leveraging shared structure may be valuable.
+Then, by design, our \covmpdp~learns this shared structure, incurring meta regret that grows sublinearly in $N$ (left panel).
+Consistent with our results on synthetic data, we see that the \covmpdp~significantly outperforms the benchmark algorithms; this is true even though the multivariate Gaussian prior that we estimate may not be the true prior.
 This result suggests that our proposed algorithms may be robust to model misspecification of the prior.
-Furthermore, we see the importance of prior widening, since the \mpdp~and the \covmpdp~lowers the meta regret by at least 20\% when compared to the greedy approach for $N = 589$.